dekelcohen/email-util/README.md

 ## License and Attribution

-This package has a 5000 most common english words / lemmas created by https://www.wordfrequency.info the Author Mark Davis permits usage of his list in Open Source Projects, as long as a clear attribution to the above website is presented.
+This package has a 5000 most common english words / lemmas created by https://www.wordfrequency.info The Author Mark Davis permits usage of his list in Open Source Projects, as long as a clear attribution to the above website is presented.